michael-spencer31/NHL-Sports-Network/README.md

 A TSN like website for NHL scores, schedules, player information and more.

-Built mostly in JavaScript using the jQuery AJAX method to call the NHL API.
+Built with HTML and CSS Bootstrap.
+Uses the jQuery AJAX to call the public NHL API and retrieve data.

 Hosted on Microsoft Azure at https://brave-flower-001b1dd10.1.azurestaticapps.net/